MattLangers/Examples/README.md

-# Examples
+# Portfolio

 ## Introduction
 I have created this example repository, to help provide future colleagues example of my programming abilities as a .net developer.
-Therefore, this is not a finished product and the features are light.
+Therefore, this is not a finished product, features are light.

 I have decided to create a product catalogue for a sweats company, consisting of a .net 6 lightweight API.
 And a console application, for publishing new